boldflight/BibleConverter/test_EPUB/output/1kings.md

 [17] For an order came to me in the **Lord’**s message, ‘Eat no food.
 Drink no water there.
 And do not return by the way you came.’”
 [18] Then the old prophet said, “I too am a prophet like you.
 And an angel has told me in a message from the **Lord**, ‘Bring him back with you to your house so he can eat food and drink water.’”
 But he had lied to him.
 [19] So the prophet went back with him.
 He ate food in his house and he drank water.

 [20] While they were sitting at the table, the **Lord’**s message came to the old prophet who had brought him back.
 [21] So he cried out to the prophet who had come from Judah, “This is what the **Lord** has said, ‘You have rebelled against the **Lord**’s instruction and have not obeyed the command the **Lord** your God gave you.
 [22] You went back.
 You ate food.
 And you drank water in the place of which he had said to you, “Eat no food.
 Drink no water.”
 Therefore your corpse will not be buried in your ancestral tomb.’”

 [23] So this is what happened after he had eaten food and drunk water.
 The old prophet saddled the donkey for the prophet whom he had brought back.
 [24] So the prophet from Judah travelled on.
 Then a lion attacked him on the road and killed him.

+There was his body lying on the road, with the donkey standing next to it, and the lion just standing there by the body.
 [25] Then some men came passing by and saw the body lying in the road with the lion standing next to the body.
 They went and reported what they had seen in the city where the old prophet lived.
 [26] When the old prophet who had invited him to his house heard the news, he said, “It is the prophet who rebelled against the **Lord**.
 The **Lord** delivered him over to the lion and it tore him up and killed him, in keeping with the **Lord’s** message that he had spoken to him.”
 [27] He told his sons, “Saddle my donkey.”
 So they saddled it.